Prof. Abraham Zangen

-1. 2002 – Filed, 2007 – Approved.
+- 2002 – Filed, 2007 – Issued.
 Zangen A, Roth Y, Miranda P, Wise RA, Hallett M (First inventor: Abraham Zangen): Coil for Transcranial Magnetic Stimulation of Deep Brain Regions.
-Approved 2007 in USA and Europe, 2008 in Australia, Japan, Israel and others.
+Approved 2007 in USA and Europe, 2008 in Australia, Japan, Israel, Canada and others.

-2. 2005 – Filed, 2010 – Approved – Zangen A, Roth Y, Hazani D, Miranda P, Hallett M: Transcranial magnetic stimulation system and methods.
+- 2005 – Filed, 2010 – Issued – Zangen A, Roth Y, Hazani D, Miranda P, Hallett M: Transcranial magnetic stimulation system and methods.
 Approved 2011 in USA, Europe, Israel, Japan, Australia, Hong Kong, Canada.

 Benozyio center for neurological diseases (Abraham Zangen –PI)